 36.)
 Have hands-on learning.
 If you have been following my blog and using any of my products, you know I’m a HUGE advocate for hands-on learning and experimentation.
 Read a few different ideas here, here, and here.

 37.)
-Have Performance Based Learning.
-This challenge boosts students confidence when they succeed and it allows for that hands-on learning.
+Have Performance-Based Learning.
+This challenge boosts students confidence when they succeed and it allows for hands-on learning.

 39.)
 Have high expectations for every child.
 Seriously.
 I cannot stress this enough.
 High expectations for every child- whether they have a special need or not.
 Expect them to rise to the occasion and they will with your encouragement and support – a self-fulfilling prophecy.

 40.)
 Have powerful classroom management.
 This is the key piece to student learning and engagement.
 If you have a bunch of behavior issues going on, there’s no time for learning.

 41.)
 Have an active learning classroom.
 Expect students to be active in participation.
 They should do the work- make them tired – not you.
 I love using my causation cards to get all students involved- and they love it too!

 42.)
 Write, write, write.
 Write in everything – math, science, social studies, reading.
 Writing is 98% thinking!

 43.)
 Never “dumb down” materials.
 I can think of some colleagues that would infuriate me using these exact words.